sbunar27/377-web-app-dev/README.md

 # 377-web-app-dev
-projects for course 377 web application development
+Projects for course 377 Web Application Development

 This project includes the following languages:
 - HTML